 It’s better to be safe than sorry

 Think about your insurance.
 Insurance is most definitely not a waste of time, so shop around for a policy that covers you for theft, delays, hospital treatments and any activities you’d like to do.
 If you’re one for adventure or you plan on doing some extreme sports like white water rafting or shark diving then you’ll need to check insurance policies carefully to ensure you’re covered to do these.
-They may cost a little more, but it’s definitely worth it.
+They may cost a little more, but it’s definitely worth it to be protected during your once in a lifetime trip.

 The NHS ‘Fit for Travel’ website is a great resource of information.
 If you’re travelling with prescription medicine, it’s a good idea to take a copy of the prescription and a GP’s letter in case you’re stopped by customs or lose your medicine and need to replace it.
 You can contact the country’s UK embassy to see if your medicine is illegal in their country as well.
 If it is restricted then you can apply for a licence from the government before you go, you’ll need at least 10 working days to do this.